Frankfurt (Main) Ost station: History

 Until the opening of the East station, trains coming from Hanau finished their journeys at a terminal station between the streets of Röderbergweg, Zobelstraße and Hanauer Landstraße, south of the zoo.
 It was opened on 10 September 1848 by the Frankfurt-Hanau Railway as Hanau station (Hanauer Bahnhof).
 The line and station were taken over by the Hessian Ludwig Railway in 1872, which was taken over by the Prussian state railways in 1897.

 Today's East station was officially opened by the Prussian state railways on 10 March 1913.
 Freight operations, however, began only on 1 April and passenger services in May 1913.
 The original station building of 1914 with its huge hall was burnt in World War II and 60% destroyed.
 A temporary station was opened to serve its 10,000 daily commuters and freight trains.

 In 1961, a sober purpose-built station in the style of the 1960s was built using the corridors and basements of the old buildings.
-Its design by Karl Radlbeck ignored the grand design of the previous station and replaced it with a rectangular building, with a large boxy roof adorned only with an illuminated DB sign and a clock (both of which are no longer attached to the building).
-This building has now become dilapidated.
+Its design by Karl Radlbeck ignored the grand design of the previous station and replaced it with a rectangular building, with a large boxy roof adorned only with an illuminated DB sign and a clock.
+This building became dilapidated.
+The demolition of the buildings to build a new hotel began in October 2022 and was completed by January 2023.